Tyronita/Fraud-Detection/README.md

 4. Pip install the 'virtualenv' package.

-5. Navigate to the directory where you cloned the repository using "cd ...\Fraud Detection"
+5. Navigate to the directory where you cloned the repository using "cd ...\Fraud Detection\Web App"

-6. Activate the virtual environment using the command: "Web App\env\Scripts\activate".
+6. Activate the virtual environment using the command: "env\Scripts\activate".

-7. Navigate to the main 'webapp' directory using "cd Webapp".

 8. Run the program with "python app.py".

 9. Wait until the url for the webapp to display in the command line, copy it into the browser.

-The Webapp will be loaded ready for use.
+The Webapp will be loaded in the browser ready for use.
+Make sure you have JavaScript enabled in the browser.